 GERD (gastroesophageal reflux disease) is a chronic problem that happens when the sphincter between the stomach and the esophagus stays open and allows stomach acid to flow backward.
 When stomach acid refluxes into the esophagus it can irritate the lining, which causes burning (aka heartburn).
 As many as 10% of adults have episodes once a day and 44% at least once a month.
 Other symptoms include hoarseness or nocturnal cough.

 Erosion of the lining of the upper gastrointestinal system, the stomach or the duodenum is called an ulcer.
-Increased stomach acid is associated with the formation of ulcers.
-With an ulcer, you feel a burning stomach pain (epigastric) that occurs 1-3 hours after eating.
+Increased stomach acid production is associated with the formation of stomach ulcers.
+With an ulcer, you feel a burning stomach pain (epigastric) that occurs 1-3 hours after eating, especially spicy food.

 NOTE FOR FIRST TIME READERS: Cannabinoids – such as THC, CBD – and terpenes are the main medically active components in cannabis (aka marijuana).
 For more information on these components, and much more about the plant, see our section on the Science of Cannabis.

 There is a question as to whether cannabis makes this condition better or worse.
 It is thought that acid reflux and heartburn are caused by high levels of stomach acid.
 If this is the case, then there is evidence that cannabis may help.
 However, some experts suggest that low stomach acid and too much abdominal pressure may actually be the underlying issue.
 With low stomach acid, it’s possible that cannabis may aggravate the issue.

 An early study published in the 1970s found that consuming cannabis more than twice a week was associated with low stomach acid.
 This is potentially good news for those with peptic ulcers, yet the news isn’t so great for those who have the opposite problem.